What is the Duration of a Bond?

 How to Find Duration of a Bond?

 This method was devised by an economist named Frederick Macaulay.
 He approached the formula with a very simple rationale.
 The present value of all cash flows is compared to the market price of the bond.
-The higher is the resultant number, more is the remaining life of the bond and therefore more are the number of payments awaiting to be received.
+The higher the resultant number, the more is the remaining life of the bond, and therefore more are the number of payments awaiting to be received.
 As the bond approaches maturity, the gap between the duration and maturity reduces but never becomes zero.

 Where, = present value of the coupon payments and final redemption amount discounted at YTM rate.